-Our pre-planned motorhome holiday through the provinces of Ontario and Quebec, over 18 days, covers Eastern Canada's finest sights and culminates at the granddaddy of all waterfalls, mighty Niagara!
+Our pre-planned motorhome (or fly-drive with hotels) holiday through the provinces of Ontario and Quebec, over 18 days, covers Eastern Canada's finest sights and culminates at the granddaddy of all waterfalls, mighty Niagara!

 Price person includes:

 Also available as a fly-drive holiday with hotels.

 Insect season in Ontario is typically May-June when bug spray is advisable when camping.

 Ontario’s provincial capital, Toronto, bursts with excitement from each of its diverse neighbourhoods.
 The CN Tower dares visitors to take in views of Toronto and Lake Ontario from 550 meters and brave a walk outside along EdgeWalk!
 Further along the waterfront, the Distillery District is a quaint pedestrian-only area set along 19th century buildings that once housed a large whiskey distillery.
 The cobblestone streets today are lined with indie restaurants, bars and boutiques.
 Art lovers will be impressed with the galleries and outdoor sculptures.

 Unwind with some retail therapy along Toronto's most fashionable neighbourhood - Bloor-Yorkville and devour mouth-watering local cuisines or international specialities.